-- Demonstrate knowledge and awareness of social problems and their implications in both, their own and global communities - Participate actively and contribute responsibly in projects that improve the community. - Respect cultural diversity via collaboration and self and community advocacy - Identify and address environmental concerns that affect communities around the world are globally responsible citizens through self-awareness, empathy, and understanding student's bill of rights
+- Demonstrate knowledge and awareness of social problems and their implications in both, their own and global communities. - Participate actively and contribute responsibly in projects that improve the community. - Respect cultural diversity via collaboration and self and community advocacy. - Identify and address environmental concerns that affect communities around the world are globally responsible citizens through self-awareness, empathy, and understanding.